 It’s different from Veteran’s Day which commemorates everyone who served in the military both living and dead.
 You have to have died in service to be remembered on Memorial Day.
 I’m sure most people would rather be remembered at Veteran’s Day but so many of our youth were never consulted.
 They simply received their orders and did what had to be done.

 Following the Civil War it was estimated that 600,000 men died on both sides.
 That’s about 2% of the total population and you might reasonably guess that represented 4% of the men in the US.
 It’s hard to imagine the cultural shock that represented during that time of tremendous social upheaval.

 Shortly after the war, the women of Savannah, Georgia selected a day to lay flowers on the graves of the Confederate dead.
-This spread across the nation resulting in an additional battle among communities claiming that they were the original source of Decoration Day as it was called.
+This spread across the nation resulting in an additional battle among communities claiming that they were the first and original source of Decoration Day as it was called.

 Finally by the 1870s both sides (who were still fighting the war) made enough peace to commemorate the sacrifice of both the Blue and the Gray.
 Almost a hundred years later Congress passed the Uniform Monday Holiday act which created a three-day weekend out of Memorial Day.